-- Immediate access to a diversified Credit portfolio1 - Permits use of leverage which aims to enhance returns2 - Daily subscriptions and quarterly redemptions3 - No lock-up or performance fee
+- ✓ Immediate access to a diversified Credit portfolio1 - Permits use of leverage which aims to enhance returns - Oaily subscriptions and quarterly redemptions - No lock-up or performance fee

 There is no guarantee that KCOP will exhibit any of the above described anticipated investment characteristics, use of proceeds or investor benefits.
 See "Important Information" for further information on the risks of investing in credit strategies.
 (1) Diversification does not guarantee returns or capital preservation.
 (2) Use of leverage creates an opportunity for increased income and return for Shareholders but, at the same time, creates risks, including the likelihood of greater volatility in the NAV and market price of, and distributions on, the Shares.
 Increases and decreases in the value of the Fund's portfolio will be magnified if the Fund uses leverage.
-In particular, leverage can magnify interest rate risk, which is the risk that the prices of portfolio securities will fall (or rise) if market interest rates for those types of securities rise (or fall).
+In particular, leverage can magnify interest rate risk, which is the prices of portfolio securities will fall (or rise) if market interest rates for those types of securities rise (or fall).
 As a result, leverage can cause greater changes in the Fund's NAV, which will be borne entirely by the Fund's Shareholders.
 There can be no assurance that the Fund will use leverage or that its leveraging strategy will be successful during any period in which it is employed.
-(3) Limited liquidity is provided to shareholders only through the Fund's shares outstanding at net asset value.
+(3) Limited liquidity is provided to shareholders only through the Fund's quarterly repurchase offers for no less than 10% and no more than 25% of the Fund's shares outstanding at net asset value.
 Interval funds must offer repurchases of at least 5% of shares outstanding quarterly (no ability to gate).
 There is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in the repurchase offer.
 Due to these restrictions, an investor should consider an investment in the Fund to be of limited liquidity representation.